labd/go-commercelayer-sdk/api/docs/GETOrdersOrderId200ResponseDataAttributes.md

 `func (o *GETOrdersOrderId200ResponseDataAttributes) UnsetNumber()`

 UnsetNumber ensures that no value is present for Number, not even an explicit nil
+### GetAffiliateCode

+`func (o *GETOrdersOrderId200ResponseDataAttributes) GetAffiliateCode() interface{}`

+GetAffiliateCode returns the AffiliateCode field if non-nil, zero value otherwise.

+### GetAffiliateCodeOk

+`func (o *GETOrdersOrderId200ResponseDataAttributes) GetAffiliateCodeOk() (*interface{}, bool)`

+GetAffiliateCodeOk returns a tuple with the AffiliateCode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAffiliateCode

+`func (o *GETOrdersOrderId200ResponseDataAttributes) SetAffiliateCode(v interface{})`

+SetAffiliateCode sets AffiliateCode field to given value.

+### HasAffiliateCode

+`func (o *GETOrdersOrderId200ResponseDataAttributes) HasAffiliateCode() bool`

+HasAffiliateCode returns a boolean if a field has been set.

+### SetAffiliateCodeNil

+`func (o *GETOrdersOrderId200ResponseDataAttributes) SetAffiliateCodeNil(b bool)`

+ SetAffiliateCodeNil sets the value for AffiliateCode to be an explicit nil

+### UnsetAffiliateCode
+`func (o *GETOrdersOrderId200ResponseDataAttributes) UnsetAffiliateCode()`

+UnsetAffiliateCode ensures that no value is present for AffiliateCode, not even an explicit nil
 ### GetAutorefresh

 `func (o *GETOrdersOrderId200ResponseDataAttributes) GetAutorefresh() interface{}`